|

 NLP

-GOD MAY FORGIVE YOUR
+GOD MAY FORGIVE YOUR SINS BUT NERVOUS SYSTEM

--Alfred
+-Alfred Korzybski

-(NLP) is defined in the as "a model of interpersonal
+(NLP) is defined in the as "a model of

-communication chiefly concerned with the relationship between
+interpersonal communication chiefly concerned with the relationship

-patterns of mental and emotional behaviour"[
+their patterns of mental and emotional behaviour"[

 |

-and change their behavior to achieve excellence in any
+change their behavior to achieve excellence in any

-endeavor. |
+endeavor.

 |